What Is Private Medical Insurance?

 Key Benefits of Private Health Insurance:

-Note: We act as intermediaries introducing you to insurance brokers who are regulated by the Financial Conduct Authority (FCA).
-We are not FCA-regulated providers of insurance services ourselves..
+Note: We act as intermediaries introducing you to our insurance partners who are regulated by the Financial Conduct Authority (FCA).
+We are not FCA-regulated providers of insurance services ourselves.

 Private health insurance mainly covers non-routine treatments for acute conditions—those that arise suddenly, are short-term in nature, and are curable.
 Policies vary widely, so always review the specifics of your chosen plan carefully.